Upperfoot/barclays-ts-tech-test/docs/SPEC_REVIEW.md

 ### 🏦 Bank Account Design

-- ❌ No enforcement of ownership rules in spec — all tied to business logic only.
-- ❌ No mention of sort code or account number (if this is simulating a "real" bank).
-- ❌ No account types (e.g., current, savings).
+- ❌ Accounts references accountNumber as the path field {accountNumber}, this should be a unique identifier as the same Account Number may be used across several sort-codes (12345678 / 10-10-10 != 12345678 / 20-20-20), we should use a unique identifier in it's place, returned in responses in POST, GET (ONE/MANY), PATCH

 ---

 ### 💸 Transaction Model Issues

-- ❌ No `createdAt` timestamp on transaction object.
-- ❌ No balance snapshot or memo field — hurts auditability.
-- ❌ No currency — assumed to be one fixed unit.
-- ❌ Withdrawals don't validate against available balance in schema.
+- ❌ Transactions may fail in banking systems as they are processed OOB, usually with a Transaction Outbox
-- ✅ Transactions are immutable as expected (PDF clarifies they cannot be modified/deleted).
+- ✅ Transactions are immutable from a user perspective as expected (PDF clarifies they cannot be modified/deleted), however for the purposes above, it is valid and in fact correct to hold and modify a transaction STATUS
+- ❌ Transactions don't define a format of their ID - will assume a UUID format (e.g. crypto.randomUuid())

 ---